coezbek/baker/README.md

 You can find a real-world example of a Rails template in [`templates/rails_template.md`](templates/rails_template.md).
 This also installs `Devise`, `PicoCSS`, an admin interface and deploys using Dokku.

+If Baker is almost what you were looking for, but not exactely, then you might want to look at the [Related Works](#related-works) below.

 ## Installation

 To install Baker, run: